photoprism/photoprism-docs/docs/getting-started/caching.md

 # How to Optimize Caching for Performance

-*Note: This is contributed content.*
+*Note: This is contributed content and may be outdated.
+Click the edit link to perform changes and send a pull request.*

 Some users might want to place the thumbnail cache on a separate, faster file system while keeping the actual photo files on large, slow bulk storage.
 This